 Listing 13-15: Calling the next method on an iterator

-Note that we needed to make v1_iter mutable: calling the next method on an iterator changes the iterator’s state that keeps track of where it is in the sequence.
+Note that we needed to make v1_iter mutable: calling the next method on an iterator changes state that keeps track of where it is in the sequence.
 Put another way, this code consumes, or uses up, the iterator.
 Each call to next eats up an item from the iterator.
-We didn’t need to make v1_iter mutable when we used a for loop because the for loop took ownership of v1_iter and made v1_iter mutable behind the scenes.
+We didn’t need to make v1_iter mutable when we used a for loop because the loop took ownership of v1_iter and made it mutable behind the scenes.

 Also note that the values we get from the calls to next are immutable references to the values in the vector.
 The iter method produces an iterator over immutable references.
-If we wanted to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
+If we want to create an iterator that takes ownership of v1 and returns owned values, we can call into_iter instead of iter.
 Similarly, if we want to iterate over mutable references, we can call iter_mut instead of iter.

 Methods in the Iterator Trait that Consume the Iterator